-In the spring of 2018, the cherry trees around the Tidal Basin, southwest of the National Mall in Washington, D.C., reached peak bloom in early April 2018—timing that is in line with the 96-year average.
+In the spring of 2018, the cherry trees around the Tidal Basin, southwest of the National Mall in Washington, D.C., reached Peak Bloom in early April 2018—timing that is in line with the 96-year average.
 After a warm February, cool March temperatures confounded models that had predicted the bloom to occur earlier than usual.
-That’s not surprising, as temperature plays a crucial role in bloom timing.
+That is not surprising, as temperature plays a crucial role in bloom timing.
 But over the longer term, climate change is causing spring to begin earlier and earlier across the United States.

 “Changes in leaf and flowering dates have broad ramifications for nature,” Gross said.
 “Pollinators, migratory birds, hibernating species, elk, and caribou all rely on food sources that need to be available at the right time.
 Warming climates have disrupted these patterns, causing hardships for the animals and people that rely on them.”

 NASA Earth Observatory images by Joshua Stevens, using data courtesy of

 - EPA Climate Change Indicators (2016, April) Community Connection: Cherry Blossom Bloom Dates in Washington, D.C.
 Accessed April 5, 2018.

 - Monahan, W.B. et al. (2016) Climate change is advancing spring onset across the U.S. national park system.Ecosphere, 7 (10).